Crankums/crankums/README.md

 ### Hi there 👋

 My name is Craig.
-I'm a recent graduate of Flatiron School's software engineering program, specializing in fullstack web development in Rails and JavaScript. i currently work for the Pittsburgh Cultural Trust as a Full-Stack Ruby on Rails Developer.
+I'm a recent graduate of Flatiron School's software engineering program, specializing in fullstack web development in Rails and JavaScript.
+I currently work for the Pittsburgh Cultural Trust as a Full-Stack Ruby on Rails Developer.

 My personal stack includes Ruby💎, Ruby on Rails🚆, JavaScript, React⚛, Redux, Sagas, NodeJs, PostgreSQL🐘, MongoDB🍃 and more.